Starcounter/Starcounter.Validation/README.md

 Install-Package Starcounter.Validation
 ```

-## Creating `IValidationBuilder`
+## Creating `IValidatorBuilder`

-The entry point to this library is `IValidationBuilder` interface and its implementation, `ValidationBuilder`.
+The entry point to this library is `IValidatorBuilder` interface and its implementation, `ValidationBuilder`.
 If you're using Dependency Injection with [Starcounter.Startup](https://github.com/Starcounter/Starcounter.Startup), simply add this feature in your `Startup` class:

 ```c#